 Did you have any experience in set designs, or did you just learn along the way?

 I have a background knowledge in Electronics from the Army, which definitely came in handy.
 Using the knowledge, I decided to cannibalise an old MIDI Controller by modifying its circuit slightly so that the 8 macro controls were sensitive to light.

 Then, I mapped this controller to the controls of Resolume and set up some high power lasers on the other side of the room.
 Looking back, there’s definitely room for improvement.
-However, the prototype beams were set up to bounce off a set of mirrors, and then onto the MIDI Controller which sent a midi signal to Resolume and changed the visuals.
+However, I set the prototype beams up to bounce off a set of mirrors, then onto the MIDI Controller which sent a midi signal to Resolume and changed the visuals.